ChawanakornI/SeniorProjectAl/README.md

 ![Project Status Badge](https://img.shields.io/badge/status-in_development-yellow?style=flat-square)

 ## Overview
-- Senior Project 2025 focused on reducing manual labeling workload for medical professionals.
+- Our senior project focused on reducing manual labeling workload for medical professionals.
   ALLCARE applies active learning to surface the most informative unlabeled cases for review.
   The goal is to accelerate accurate decision making while keeping the clinician in full control.